inniyah/webio/README.md

 # Webio

+Webio is a small-footprint web server, designed for embedding in an application or an embedded system.
+It includes a tool for generating embedded SSI and CGI routines, and a detailed programmers manual.

-Readme file for Webio embedded we server directory.
+Readme file for Webio embedded web server directory.

 	Last Edit Dec.
 31st, 2011